 Complementary and alternative treatments help some women lessen the side effects of radiation and chemotherapy.
 Some use CAM to help lessen the stress of treatment.
 Complementary treatments can also help you feel empowered.
 People may find benefit in practicing positive self-care rather than relying solely on doctors for their health and well-being.

 What is complementary and alternative medicine, or CAM?

-- Complementary treatment refers to any type of care that you use along with standard care.
+Complementary treatment refers to any type of care that you use along with standard care.

-How are alternative and complementary treatments developed?
+How are complementary and alternative treatments developed?

 Most complementary and alternative treatments are forms of holistic medicine.
 That means they seek to restore health and balance to the "whole person" -- not just the body.
 They focus on your mind, emotions, and spirit, too.